-SECTION 1 MONTHLY MEETINGS
+SECTION 1.
+MONTHLY MEETINGS

-The monthly meeting of the general membership shall be held on the third Sunday of each month unless a majority vote causes a change.
+The monthly meeting of the general membership shall be held on the third Sunday of each month unless a majority vote of the Board of Directors causes a change.

 At the December Meeting, the President shall report to the membership as to the general affairs of the organization.

 SECTION 2.
+SPECIAL MEETINGS

+Special meetings shall be announced to the membership at least two weeks before the meeting.

+SECTION 3.
 QUORUM

 A quorum for special meetings shall be the paid membership present.
 A quorum for general monthly meetings that are scheduled per Article X Section 1 shall be the paid members present.

-ARTICLE XI
+ARTICLE XI.

 These by-laws may be amended at any regular meeting or at a Special Meeting called for revision of the by-laws, by a two-third vote of the paid members present, provided notice has been given two weeks prior to the meeting.